PVD & ATM Explained – PVD Coatings Part II

 Welcome to part II of understanding PVD Coatings.
-We will discuss how you can obtain solid repeatable results with your coating selection, avoiding the most common mistakes and sales gimmicks.
+We will discuss how you can obtain solid and repeatable results with your coating selection, while avoiding the most common mistakes and sales gimmicks.

 Following the ATM acronym, you will benefit from a better understanding of “how” and “why” your changes matter, so that you can apply them to other applications with equal success.
 It also allows you to speak to your coating supplier with common reference, in order to troubleshoot and improve your product’s performance.

 Cathodic Arc PVD Coatings are essential for projects that require an erosion-resistant hard coating.
-This Cathodic Arc coating allows for a tremendous amount of energy during deposition.
-It has the ability to receive the best adhesion between the substrate and coating – with proprietary Angstrom Metal Etch and dynamic substrate (Ts/Tm) surface matching – ensuring the correct surface preparation, prior to deposition of nano-structured materials.
+The Cathodic Arc coating allows for a tremendous amount of energy during deposition.
+It has the ability to receive the best adhesion between the substrate and coating – with proprietary Angstrom Metal Etch and dynamic substrate (Ts/Tm) surface matching – which will ensure the correct surface preparation, prior to deposition of nano-structured materials.

-Cathodic Arc PVD coatings are applied in extremely thin coating layers, measured in nanometers, estimating at .0001 of an inch.
+Cathodic Arc PVD Coatings are applied in extremely thin coating layers.
+They are measured in nanometers, specifically estimating at .0001 of an inch.
 As a result, DCT can repeat that coating on the surface of your part, precisely ranging +/- 10%.
 Cathodic Arc PVD coatings will offer you the “Adhesion”, “Thickness Control” and stoichiometric balance “Morphology” that your parts deserve.

 Advantages Of Cathodic Arc PVD Coatings:

 - Continuous and repeatable, hassle-free performance with consistent thickness

 - Accurate and proper control of 3D surface stoichiometry, to ensure consistent and repeatable coating composition (morphology)

 PVD Coatings Explained